Kadkam8a/Filter/README.md

 This project consists of the implementation of a PNG image filter (gray scale) programmed in C that works in parallel with MPICH.
 The work was built over a graphic interface made in class with Glade and Python3.

 ## Running and compilation
-In order to be able to run the program you will need to have Glade and stb installed.
+In order to be able to run the program you will need to have Glade, PyGObject and stb installed.

 To compile the filter program you have to type on the terminal: